ABOUT TENNESSEE VALLEY WEATHER

 Weekends

-Bryan Wilson is the radar analyst and weekend weathercaster for the Tennessee valley weather channel.
-Bryan’s passion for weather extends back to his early childhood which he spent in Oklahoma, experiencing blizzards, tornadoes and everything in-between.
-As the years went on, these persistent extremely weather events planted a seed of passion in his head that continues to grow by the day.
+Chase’s passion for weather extends back to his early childhood which he spent in Oklahoma, experiencing blizzards, tornadoes and everything in-between, though the seed was already planted; according to family, his third word was "rain".
+As the years went on, these persistent extreme weather events solidified his passion into the laser-focused fascination of weather radar systems and major weather phenomena that continues to grow to this very day.

-Bryan was the first non-founding member of the Tennessee Valley Weather team, joining the team as radar analyst in May of 2020 after the installation of southern Tennessee’s first and only high resolution, dual-polarization Doppler radar.
+Having chased and studied severe weather events since 2014, Chase was the first non-founding member of the Tennessee Valley Weather team, joining the team and utilizing his specialized knowledge as Radar Analyst in May of 2020 after the installation of southern Tennessee’s first and only high resolution, dual-polarization Doppler radar, and in November of 2021 also transitioned to an on-air role as Weekend Meteorologist.

-Since his joining the team, Bryan has steered radar on some of the most impactful days in recent memory, such as March 25, 2021, when an EF-2 tornado impacted Wayne County, Tennessee.
+Since joining the team, Chase has steered radar and chased in the field during some of the most impactful days in recent memory, such as March 25, 2021, when an EF-2 tornado impacted Wayne County, Tennessee, and March 31, 2023, when an EF-3 tornado tracked across 85 miles of the Tennessee Valley.

-When he isn’t gazing at the clouds, you can find him looking up at the night sky, studying the shapes of constellations and stars on clear nights and maintaining a great interest in the nation's space program.
+When he isn’t gazing at the clouds, you'll still find him looking up at the night sky, studying the shapes of constellations and stars on clear nights and maintaining a great interest in the nation's space program.